imikimi/literate_randomizer/README.md

     lr.paragraph :sentances => 5, :words => 3..8, :first_word => "A", :punctuation => "!!!"
     # => "A dense mob of our.
 Gods on that Challenger.
 Invariably to safety though.
 Weaponless but it my!
 Some bandy-legged lurching creature!!!"

+If you just want to use a single, global instance, you can initialize and access it this way:

+    # initialize on first call
+    # use the same options as .create
+    LiterateRandomizer::global(options={})

+    # after the first call, options are ignored and the existing randomizer is returned
+    LiterateRandomizer::global.sentance
+    # => "Muscular arms round opening of sorts while Lord John Roxton."

 ## Contributing

 1. Fork it